 When she is not working she’s that, “Crazy Aunt Lori” to six of the best nieces and nephews ever.
 She has been known to run all over town to perform in a local cover band and has a HUGE passion for singing.
 She loves to be a part of the local music scene and does substitute work for events or shows for several local bands.
 She also has a passion for swing dancing!
 Nothing makes her happier than a night on the town to check out the local music scene or to burn the midnight oil listening and dancing some swing, lindy hop, or blues.
 A quiet night curled up watching Parks and Rec or the latest Avengers movie is a decent runner up for a super awesome night as well!

 Allen Calderon, BSHCA, MSHI

-Allen Calderon joined Platt College in June 2014 as a Simulation Lab Technician.
+Allen Calderon, Simulation Lab Coordinator, joined Platt College in June 2014.
 He holds a Bachelor’s degree in Healthcare Administration from College America, where he worked while attending college in the registrar’s office.
 He holds a Master of Science in Healthcare Informatics from Independence University.
 His background in medicine, education, and love for technology brought him to Platt College, where he creates immersive simulation environments with high fidelity simulators (and through lower fidelity mixing and painting) for students to gain experience performing many different procedures in a variety of situations.
-In addition to preparing simulated scenarios, Allen also ensures both students and faculty have supplies needed for successful simulation and lab experiences.

 After school hours, Allen is an obsessive sports fan and takes every opportunity to play a game of hockey.
 He has been involved in a number of volunteer activities, including the Landmines Project (which contributed the largest ever donation from high school students) and in kindergarten classrooms.